Siteimprove/cms-wp-alfa-plugin/README.md

 ### Directory Structure

 - `.ddev/`: Contains the DDEV configuration files.
-- `plugin-src`: Contains the Siteimprove Alfa WordPress Plugin.
+- `plugin-src/`: Contains the Siteimprove Alfa WordPress Plugin.
 - `wordpress/`: Contains the WordPress installation.
 This directory is created automatically by DDEV.

 ### Prerequisites